Veal Scallopini

 veal in creamy broth.

-• Avoid overcooking the veal: Veal scallopini is a thin cut and easy to overcook.
+• Use a meat thermometer: Veal scallopini is a thin cut and easy to overcook.
 When overdone, it leads to an unpleasant, tough structure.
+Aim for an internal temperature of 145°F for a perfectly cooked piece of meat (as per the FDA).

-• Get the perfect crispy top: Sear the veal immediately after coating with the flour to get a crisp surface.
+• Get the perfect crispy top: Sear the veal immediately after coating it with the flour to get a crisp surface.
+Don’t let them sit around before cooking.

-• Dry the veal: Before seasoning the veal with salt and pepper, dry it with a clean kitchen towel to remove excess moisture.
+• Dry the veal with a clean kitchen towel to remove excess moisture.
 This step is crucial to achieving the perfect exterior.
+It’s a tiny step, but my chef instructor used to preach that moisture is the enemy of a good sear.
+And he was right!

 • Let the veal rest in the sauce: After combining seared veal with gravy, allow it to soak up the flavors for a few minutes before serving.